kindpilane38/php-mysql-apps/studentReg/README.md

 ## How It Works

-1. Users submit their details through a registration form.
+1. Students fill out the registration form with required details.
 2. Input data is validated and sanitized on the server side.
-3. Passwords are securely hashed before storing in the database.
+3. Valid student records are stored in the MySQL database.
-4. Registered users are stored in a MySQL database.
+4. Registered students can be viewed in a structured list.
-5. User records can be viewed, updated, or deleted.
+5. Student records can be updated or deleted as required.

 ---

 ## Purpose

 This project was built to practice:
-- PHP–MySQL database integration
+- PHP–MySQL integration
+- Form handling and validation
 - CRUD operations
-- Secure password handling
-- Backend form processing and validation
+- Structured backend logic

 ---

 ## Future Improvements

-- User authentication and login system
+- Login and authentication system
 - Session-based access control
-- Admin dashboard for user management
+- Search and pagination for student records
-- Improved UI and usability
+- Improved UI and form usability

 ---